-The names and addresses of companies or other corporate bodies that are or have been previously registered in respect of a vehicle are available to any person on request.
-Company name and address are considered to be in the public domain and so do not require the level of protection given to individuals.
+The names and addresses of companies or other corporate bodies that are or have been previously registered in respect of a vehicle are usually available to any person on request.
+Company name and address are generally considered to be in the public domain and so do not require the level of protection given to individuals.

 An authorisation is likely to be sought by persons who access Motor Vehicle Register information in bulk, or on a frequent and ongoing basis.

-See Authorised access to the Motor Vehicle Register for further information about this process and how to apply.
+See ‘Authorised access to the Motor Vehicle Register’ for further information about this process and how to apply.